ShauryaAg/Webathon-Backend/README.md

 - Name your new application
 - Specify the mandatory environment variables `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` to send emails.
 - Open the newly created application and go to `/admin` to login.
+- Set `DB_HOST, DB_NAME, DB_USER, DB_PASSWORD, DB_PORT` environment variables if you have a custom database.
+> Note: If `DB_HOST` environment variable is left empty, then it will use the default database provided by heroku.

 ## Endpoint Usage